-- H. Commercial or Community Space.
-The applicant's willingness to include commercial or community space on the ground floor of the project should be addressed in the RFP.
-The City anticipates that conceptual designs for the commercial space will be coordinated with the housing to ensure appropriate links and combination of uses.
-Ideas that have been proposed to date are a Bastyr Community Health Clinic and a childcare facility, but all proposed community uses will be considered.
-There will be limited on-site parking required for the commercial space. - Local Funding Assistance.
-The City and ARCH have already made a combined funding commitment of over \$8 million for this proposal, as described in Section IX.
-Therefore, financing proposals that rely upon additional City or ARCH financing are not encouraged.
-Projects are, however, encouraged to leverage City and ARCH sources with other public funding.
-For example, a proposal which relies on funding from the ARCH 2022 Housing Trust Fund would not be encouraged, but projects that rely on future funding from King County, Department of Commerce and 501(c)(3) non-profit tax-exempt bonds would be acceptable. - J. Timeliness of Construction.
+- Community or Commercial Space.
+The applicant's willingness to include community and/or commercial space on the ground floor of the project should be addressed in the RFP.
+The City anticipates that conceptual designs for the ground floor space will be coordinated with the housing to ensure appropriate links and combination of uses.
+The City has been in communication with the YMCA and encourages applicants to consider a possible partnership with the YMCA for the community/commercial space. - Local Funding Assistance.
+The City of Kenmore purchased the land for \$3.2 million and is the current owner.
+Proposals that allow the city to recoup all or a substantial portion of what the City paid for the property, either through a purchase agreement or long-term ground lease, would be viewed favorably.
+Projects that rely on funds from a combination of sources, including King County, the Department of Commerce, and 501(c)(3) non-profit tax-exempt bonds are encouraged.
+Funds from the ARCH Trust Fund cannot be assumed to be available for this project at this time.
+However, the developer(s) is encouraged to apply for funding from the ARCH Housing Trust Fund. - Timeliness of Construction.
 Projects that will be ready to start construction immediately following permit approval by the City are preferred.
-Construction may be phased although, given the size and scope of the project, phasing is not anticipated.
-If the project is phased, the timing and sequence for each phase will be determined through negotiation, and specific timelines will be defined in the final purchase agreement.
-The project must be completed and ready for occupancy by the end of 2026, when all ARPA funds must be spent. - K. Environmental Sustainability.
+Construction may be phased, although, given the size and scope of the project, phasing is not anticipated.
+If the project is phased, the timing and sequence for each phase will be determined through negotiation and specific timelines that will be defined in the final agreement.
+The project should be completed and ready for occupancy by the end of 2027. - Environmental Sustainability.
 Designs that incorporate environmentally sustainable materials and practices are highly encouraged.
 Creative ideas that fully utilize all of the spaces (including, for example, a green roof that incorporates public uses such as a garden and/or recreation space) are also encouraged.
+The design will need to meet the City's updated Energy Code as upcoming changes are adopted.